The Four ROI Dimensions

 3. Engineering Efficiency ROI

 Feature validation research prevents wasted sprints — the most expensive form of engineering waste.
-SaaS teams that ship without evidence waste an estimated 30-40% of capacity on features that do not drive adoption.
+SaaS teams that ship without evidence waste an estimated 30-40% of capacity on features that do not drive adoption, retention, or revenue.
+The cost is rarely tracked because the waste appears as completed work; only retrospectively does it become clear which features were value-additive and which were not.

 Formula: